Native, widespread over most of England and parts of Wales

 Severe winters and starvation; farming practices such as combine harvesting and stubble burning; and pesticides.

-UK population 1,425,000.
-The population trend is unknown but it is thought that numbers have declined in the last 40 years and they are now rare.
-They mainly occur in southern and eastern England, with a few records in the Midlands, the north of England and southern Scotland.
+GB population: 566,00 but there is a lot of uncertainty in the estimate.
+Locally, harvest mice can be common, but nationally, are rare.
+They occur mainly in southern and eastern England, with a few records in the Midlands, the north of England and southern Scotland.
 They are absent from Ireland.

 Did you know?